Why Earn a Bachelor’s Degree in Applied Medicine at Indiana State?

 What You’ll Learn in the Applied Medicine Program

-In addition to coursework, students gain practical skills through clinical experiences at an assigned clinical education site.
+In addition to coursework, you will gain practical skills through clinical experiences at an assigned clinical education site.

 Transfer Credit